SBoudrias/gulp-istanbul/README.md

 ### istanbul.writeReports(dir)

-Output the reports on stream end
+Create the reports LCOV and json on stream end

 #### dir
 Type: `String`
 Default: `./coverage`

-The folder in which the LCOV report is outputted.
+The folder in which the reports are to be outputted.

 License
 ------------